Signs Labor Is Near: How To Know Baby Is Coming - Baby Chick

 Share

-The Signs of Labor
+Signs Labor Is Near

 In addition to breathing better, you may take even more trips to the bathroom.
 (When a baby drops, their weight sits more on your bladder.)2,6 You may even notice that your baby bump appears to have shrunk.
 But just because you are sure the baby has dropped doesn’t mean it’s time to head to the hospital.
 Often, especially for first-time moms, a baby dropping is just a sign that labor is coming soon, which could mean days or even weeks.1,2,6